cdktf/cdktf-provider-snowflake/docs/grantAccountRole.python.md

 The fully qualified name of the role which will be granted to the user or parent role.

+For more information about this resource, see [docs](./account_role).

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.99.0/docs/resources/grant_account_role#role_name GrantAccountRole#role_name}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.100.0/docs/resources/grant_account_role#role_name GrantAccountRole#role_name}

 ---